Mark Arbib

-Mark Victor Arbib (born 9 November 1971) is an Australian former Labor Party politician and trade unionist, who was an Australian Senator for New South Wales from 2008 to 2012.
+Mark Victor Arbib (born 9 November 1971) is an Australian sports administrator and executive, a former Labor Party politician and trade unionist.

+In 2015, he joined Athletics Australia where he served as President for six years.
+In 2016, Arbib was elected as an executive board member to the Australian Olympic Committee.
+In April 2025, Arbib was announced as the next CEO of the Australian Olympic Committee, commencing in May 2025.

+Arbib was Minister for Sport from 2010 until 2012 and Minister for Social Housing and Homelessness from 2010 until 2011, during which time he also served as a Senator for New South Wales from 2008 to 2012.

+Political career

-Arbib rose within the New South Wales Labor Party, and was eventually elected as State Secretary in 2004, before being elected to the Senate at the 2007 election.
+Arbib rose within the New South Wales Labor Party, and was elected as State Secretary in 2004, before being elected to the Senate at the 2007 election.
 Arbib was frequently described in the media as a "power-broker" within the Parliamentary Labor Party.
 In 2009, he was appointed to the Cabinet as Minister for Employment Participation.

 In 2010, he was instrumental in the successful leadership challenge by Deputy Prime Minister Julia Gillard to Prime Minister Kevin Rudd.
 Gillard later named Arbib as Minister for Sport and Minister for Social Housing and Homelessness.
 After Rudd launched a leadership challenge against Gillard in 2012, Arbib announced his immediate retirement from politics.

 Arbib was subsequently appointed a senior executive with James Packer's private investment company, Consolidated Press Holdings.
-He was also made President of Athletics Australia and has previously been a board member of the South Sydney Rabbitohs and for Sydney FC.